lbarasti/lbarasti.github.io/content/post/game_of_life.md

   # => {{0, 1} => 3, {0, 0} => 3, {1, 0} => 4, {1, -1} => 3}
 ```

 {{< figure src="/src/game_of_life/06_ex.png" alt="The figure highlights the new generation of live cells" caption="Figure 4.
 The numbers in bold show the new generation of live cells.
-The light gray squares where the count is 4 are kept alive.
+The light grey squares where the count is 4 are kept alive.
 Any cell with a count of 3 will be live in the next generation." >}}

 We now discard the number of occurrences, and keep the cells' coordinates.